Decluttering When You Are Overwhelmed (Simple Tips That Actually Work)

 6. Set a timer

 Start decluttering when you are overwhelmed by only allowing yourself a small amount of time to work.
 Give yourself 15 minutes to clean out one small area (i.e., one book shelf, your nightstand drawer, your Tupperware).
-You’ll be surprised by how much you can accomplish in a focused amount of time.
+You’ll be surprised by how much you can accomplish when you set aside a focused amount of time.
 Don’t stop the task until the timer goes off.
-If you are making progress and feeling good (which likely you will), set timer again.
+If you are making progress and feeling good (which likely you will), reset the timer for another round.

 7. Don’t organize at the same time